kartoza/TheKartozaHandbook/docs/src/development/environments/mapstore/windows_machine_setup.md

 **When running ./build.sh the following error appears "Unable to move the cache: Access is denied" The build does not continue after this point**

 *When running the command **mvn compile war:war -e** the following error appears: Error assembling WAR: webxml attribute is required (or pre-existing WEB-INF/web.xml if executing in update mode) *
-- To try and remedy this error I added the following int the product/pom.xml
+- To try and remedy this error I added the following in the product/pom.xml
 - `<plugin>
             <groupId>org.apache.maven.plugins</groupId>
             <artifactId>maven-war-plugin</artifactId>